Nacxht/adonis-contact/readme.md

 # Contact App (AdonisJS)

 A simple project that I made while learning the AdonisJS framework, and... yeah, its Contact App (again), and this project is very simple.
-This project isn't even responsive, I just rely on Flowbite and DaisyUI for the web display (I don't know if combining Flowbite and DaisyUI is a good idea).
+This project isn't even responsive, I just rely on Flowbite and DaisyUI for the web display (I don't know if combining Flowbite and DaisyUI is a good idea). \
+Don't hesitate to give criticism and suggestions, because it can help me to improve.